Safe Foreign Real Estate Investment:

 Existing property transactions

-The Principle Running Through All Three Mechanisms
+The Principle Across All Three Mechanisms

 Money doesn't transfer before you have proprietary protection.
 Whether protection is a caveat, Escrow, or full registration — protection first, money after.